ngntrgduc/instagram-downloader/README.md

 py main.py
 ```

-If you deleted some images, then the auto naming image can overwriting other images.
+If you delete some images, the auto-naming image feature can overwrite other images.
 Run `bulk_rename.py` to rename all the images.

 ### Todo
 - [ ] Handle video in post?